ferdavid1/SegmentFX/ClaudeSeg/SegmentFx/README.md

 This extension can be installed with a single click.
 Follow the instructions for your operating system:

+## TODO
-## TODO: make sure package installation comes with a python environment and the installed pip packages in requirements.txt
+1. Make sure package installation comes with a python environment and the installed pip packages in requirements.txt
+2. Install script does pip install git+https://github.com/ChaoningZhang/MobileSAM.git

 ### Windows